thehubdao/Metaverse-Valuations-Node-Implementation/README.md

 This repo is structured like a truffle project.
 Here is a list of what each folder contains:

-contracts/ : Actual Solidity code. build/ : .json artifacts for all the contracts that this repo needs. migrations/ : Deployment scripts for the contracts. scripts/ : scripts for programatically interacting with contracts that are already deployed somewhere.
+contracts/ : Actual Solidity code.<br>
+build/ : .json artifacts for all the contracts that this repo needs.<br>
+migrations/ : Deployment scripts for the contracts.<br>
+scripts/ : scripts for programatically interacting with contracts that are already deployed somewhere.<br>

 <h3>Dependencies</h3>
 <p>